itspladd/personal-website-old/blog/_drafts/3d-intersections-maddening.md

     </figure>
 </aside>

-I thought I had it dialed the hell _in_, and so I did the rest of the exercise following that rule: find the figure "cutting" the other figure, and follow the planes of the first figure.
-I had it figured out!
+I had cracked the code.
+I had it figured the hell _out_.
+So I did the rest of the exercise following that rule: find the figure "cutting" the other figure, and follow the planes of the first figure.
+Perfection!

 And then I looked back at the exercise while writing this post, and _everything seemed wrong_.
 And I think I've realized why: it's all about perception.
 It's the "do you see an old lady or a young lady?" picture problem.
 When I originally drew the diagram, I meant to show this: